The latest novel is inspiration for art.

 Novel ideas for art: the forgotten women of the asylums

-Far too many women would have been left in an asylum for conditions such as postpartum depression, or anxiety, or suicide attempts.
+After I read The Painted Bridge, I wanted to find out the truth about women in the Victorian Era and of course, the teacher in me required more research on this topic.
+Far too many women were left in asylums for conditions ranging from postpartum depression, or anxiety, to suicide attempts.
 For example, I read about a woman sent to the asylum because of overwork.
 Could she have had OCD?
+Or was her family just trying to get rid of her?

 Photographers took photos of the “patients” in the name of science.
 It was thought that the photo captured the depth of unhappiness which could be measured by their facial expression in the photograph.